Sunday, October 17, 2021

 Surely, her stamina is unmatched.

 You cannot find another royal or presidential family that is as active as the Windsors.
 All of the core relatives truly dedicate their lives to public/national service.
 For comparison, the Dutch monarchy is much smaller, its royal family is half the size, and most of them are not very active.
-Yet, it costs much more than the British royal familydespite being richerand it does not pay taxes like the British family does.
+Yet, it costs much more than the British Royal Familydespite being richerand it does not pay taxes like the British family does.
 Annually, the royal family costs £1.60 for every taxpayer in the UK.

 Afterwards, Alastair toured us along various park lanes.
 Hours of commiserating and reconnecting whooshed by!
 He gentlemanly escorted us to the Underground station.
 By then, the food stalls were closed.
 We were impressed that the whole area was tidy.
 There was no evidence that hordes of footballers were there previously.
 Such cleanliness doesn't exist in our hometowns.
 Already, the local constabulary dispatched extra officers to maintain order after the gamewhether the team won or lost.
 There are specific Transportation (Transit) Police, as well as Community Support Officers who augment the police.